 Industry leading egg packing to minimise our carbon footprint

-Here at the Lakes free Range Egg Company, we are always looking for ways to cut our carbon footprint, minimising our impact on the environment.
-We do this throughout our production process, from farm to factory.
+Here at The Lakes Free Range Egg Company, we are always looking for ways to cut our carbon footprint, minimising our impact on the environment.
+We do this throughout our production process, from farm to packing station.

 Our producers use naturally ventilated hen housing – cutting energy consumption by 70%.
-Back at the egg packing factory we have made pioneering steps to create what is set to be the first carbon neutral egg packing facility in the UK.
+Back at the egg packing station, we have made pioneering steps to create an egg packing facility with one of the lowest carbon footprints in the UK.

 Carbon neutral egg packing factory